openlobby/openlobby-es-czech/README.md

 ## Usage

-Create your index with these settings:
+Create Index with these settings:

 ```
 {